zozi/zozibot/README.md

 `redis-brain.coffee` from `hubot-scripts.json` and you don't need to worry about redis at all.

-### Testing Hubot Locally
+### Testing Rickbot Locally

-You can test your hubot by running the following.
+You can test your rickbot by running the following.

-    % bin/hubot
+    % bin/rickbot

 You'll see some start up output about where your scripts come from and a prompt.